pulumi/docs/content/docs/guides/continuous-delivery/troubleshooting-guide.md

 ---

-In order to understand the errors encountered during an automated pipeline execution, it is important to understand the steps involved in a typical CI/CD configuration for Pulumi regardless of the CI/CD service you are using.
+In order to understand the errors encountered during an automated pipeline execution, it is important to understand the steps involved in a typical CI configuration for Pulumi regardless of the CI service you are using.
 The type of failure you experience is likely related to one of these steps.

 ## Overall Requirements